thehiredgun/mint/README.md

 There are a few shorthand methods which make a lot of commonly-executed operations go much more quickly:
 - selectOneById($table, $primaryKey) returns the record from $table with the $primaryKey
 - deleteOneById($table, $primaryKey) deletes the record from $table with the $primaryKey, and returns the number of affected rows
-- insertOne($table, $params) writes and executes and binds a parameterized INSERT query for $table (based on the meta data Mint gathered and the indexes in your $params), and returns the primary key of the new record. insert() *only* adds a column name, token, and parameter *if and when* the table has the column *and* your $params has an index for that column.
+- insertOne($table, $params) writes, executes and binds a parameterized INSERT query for $table (based on the meta data Mint gathered and the indexes in your $params), and returns the primary key of the new record. insertOne() *only* adds a column name, token, and parameter *if and when* the table has the column *and* your $params has an index for that column.
 - updateOne($table, $params, $primaryKey) writes, executes, and binds a parameterized UPDATE query for a the $table and record (with $primaryKey), only adding columns, tokens, and parameters *if and when* the table has the column *and* your $params has an index for that column.

 ```